Text by David gé Bartoli, Sophie Gosselin, Marin Schaffner and Stefan Kristensen

 What institutions can terrestrial peoples give birth to?

-The political imaginary of the federation of river basins, so dear to bioregionalists, can serve as a source of inspiration here, inviting us to make water the primordial commonality of all life, and therefore of all politics.
-It allows us to contemplate what could be, in all their diversity, peoples of water, capable of shaping hydroworlds: “a set of ecological continuities, always more than human, within which we are immersed, which we make and which make us at every moment, everywhere on the planet.”9 A set of ancestral and existential relations of interdependence and care between communities of life and aquatic environments.
-And also the idea that these aquatic worlds are at the same time within us, between us and beyond us.
-Making people from these changing territorialities that are the river basins means rethinking the geopolitical challenges at their roots.
+The political imaginary of the federation of river basins, so valued by the bioregionalists, can serve as a source of inspiration, inviting us to make water the primordial commons of all life, and therefore of all politics.
+It allows us to contemplate what could be, in all their diversity, peoples of water, capable of shaping hydroworlds: “a set of ecological continuities, always more than human, within which we are immersed, which we make, and which make us at every moment, everywhere on the planet.”9 A set of ancestral and existential relations of interdependence and care between communities of life and aquatic environments.
+According to the idea that these aquatic worlds are at the same time within us, between us, and beyond us.
+Making people from these changing territorialities that are the river basins means rethinking geopolitical issues from their very foundations.

 2. Towards water cycle policies: redrawing our interdependencies